arout/diamondphp/README.md

 tDIAMONDPHP
 =============
-Diamond PHP is a fully featured web development framework built for PHP 7 and offers extreme performance, a modular architecture, elegant syntax and an easy to use philosophy.
+DiamondPHP is a fully featured web development framework built for PHP 7 and offers extreme performance, a modular architecture, elegant syntax and an easy to use philosophy.

 ### PROJECT STATUS
-Diamond PHP is currently in **BETA** stages of development.
+DiamondPHP is currently in **BETA** stages of development.
 As such, it is not recommended to use the framework in a production environment yet - there are still bugs needing fixed and a few more features to be added.
 A production-ready version 1.0.0 is scheduled for public release on September 30, 2017.

 ### PHILOSOPHY & GOALS
-Like all frameworks, Diamond PHP strives to simplify and speed up the web development process.
-Where Diamond PHP deviates from most frameworks is in its emphasis on the *developer*, by creating an extraordinarily easy to learn and easy to use environment -- without sacrificing performance, features or extensibility.
+Like all frameworks, DiamondPHP strives to simplify and speed up the web development process.
+Where DiamondPHP deviates from most frameworks is in its emphasis on the *developer*, by creating an extraordinarily easy to learn and easy to use environment -- without sacrificing performance, features or extensibility.
 A framework should help a developer by completing common tasks for the developer and providing options for other tasks, but still being perfectly capable of "getting out of the way" when needed.
 A framework cannot be all things to all people, so it is important to be